Uniformity measurement according to standard

 The requirements of automotive displays differ to a large extent from consumer and industrial displays.
 In order to reduce the effort in specifying and evaluating high quality displays, German automotive OEMs, Tier 1/2 and the German Flat Panel Forum have launched a cooperation.

-Authors: K. Blankenbach; U. Krüger; H. Lauer, M. Zobl
+Authors: K. Blankenbach; U. Krüger; H. Lauer; M. Zobl

 Type: